Icebane1331/CyberSecurity_MK/Homework_week_15/Submission.md

 ## Web Application 2: *A Brute Force to Be Reckoned With*

-**Deliverable**: Take a screen shot confirming that this exploit was successfully executed and provide 2-3 sentences outlining mitigation strategies.
+**Deliverable**: Take a screenshot confirming that this exploit was successfully executed and provide 2-3 sentences outlining mitigation strategies.

 ![pic](Images/Brute_Force.PNG)

     The best way to mitigate against this is to prevent users from using previous passwords from the same list provided.
     Another option is to have a password management system where passwords are forced to change after a certain time frame and that previous passwords can't be reused (or at least can't be used again after 5 or 6 different passwords).
-    Two factor authentication is yet another stragety against this cause even if the hacker has the password, they would need the second verification to access the site.
+    Two factor authentication is yet another strategy against this cause even if the hacker has the password, they would need the second verification to access the site.

 ---

 ## Web Application 3: *Where's the BeEF?*

-**Deliverable**: Take a screen shot confirming that this exploit was successfully executed and provide 2-3 sentences outlining mitigation strategies.
+**Deliverable**: Take a screenshot confirming that this exploit was successfully executed and provide 2-3 sentences outlining mitigation strategies.

 ![pic](Images/Beef_Pretty_Theft.PNG)
 ![pic](Images/Beef_Notification.PNG)